LouisLeNezet/Pedixplorer/inst/helpfiles/app_rel_id2.md

 **Mandatory** column.

-The value of this column must contains a character vector with the id of the second individuals.
+The value of this column must contains a character vector with no underscore `_` with the id of the second individuals.